elegist/osapp/README.md

 You will see different JSON Files here:

-- generalTasksData.json &rarr; Data for the introductory section, where the app is explained in general.
+- generalTasksData.json &rarr; Data for the introductory topic, where the app is explained in general.
 - examplesData.json &rarr; Data for all the student projects to show new users.
-- csTasksData.json &rarr; Data for the "Web und Mobile" section.
+- csTasksData.json &rarr; Data for the "Web und Mobile" topic.
-- avTasksData.json &rarr; Data for the "Audovisuelle Medien" section.
+- avTasksData.json &rarr; Data for the "Audovisuelle Medien" topic.
-- gdTasksData.json &rarr; Data for the "Grafische Datenverarbeitung" section.
+- gdTasksData.json &rarr; Data for the "Grafische Datenverarbeitung" topic.

 ## How to add new Tasks